 How to Get Fluency Tutor for Google

-- Install the Fluency Tutor for Google Chrome App, and the Share with Fluency Tutor Chrome Extension in the Google Chrome browser.
+- Install the Fluency Tutor for Google Chrome App in the Google Chrome browser.

 - Sign-in to Fluency Tutor with your Google account.

 - Get Started!
 Here’s the Fluency Tutor for Google YouTube playlist to help you learn the basics.

 Check out these related posts:

 - How to Create a Dynamic Reading Experience

 - How to Check Spelling and Grammar in Google Docs